![]() |

 If you have concerns about your child’s progress you should speak to your child’s class teacher initially.

-If you are not happy that the concerns are being managed and that your child is still not making progress you should speak to the SENDCO or Head teacher.
+If you are not happy that the concerns raised are not being managed and that your child is still not making progress you should speak to the SENDCO or Head teacher.

 If you are still not happy you can speak to the school SEND Governor.